Super-NES/beautiful-jekyll/index.md

   }
 ```

-Luckily, deleting a character from the CRDT is not as complicated as inserting one.
+Deleting a character from the CRDT is much simpler.
 All that is needed is the index of the character.
-That index is used to splice out the character object and return it.
+That index is used to splice out the character object from our linear array and return it.

 ```javascript
   localDelete(idx) {